 I apologize if you’re family or a friend, you’ve heard this story.
 Heck, you’ve not only heard it you’ve lived it with me!
-I’m not normally a whiner but I AM pretty verbal about what I discover in my research and my attempts to live a healthy life. :) If you’ve stumbled onto this post searching for information then welcome!
+I’m not normally a whiner but I AM pretty verbal about what I discover in my research and my attempt to live a healthy life. :) If you’ve stumbled onto this post searching for information then welcome!
 I offer up my story and share with hope that someone who is struggling may find insights through my experience.

 I know I’m not the only one who suffers with this.
-By nature, women face a triple threat of risk factors when it comes to arthritis: biology, genetic predisposition, and hormones and I know quite a few men do as well; take my father-in-law for example, he’s a retired rancher has similar painful thumb issues.
+By nature, women face a triple threat of risk factors when it comes to arthritis: biology, genetic predisposition, and hormones.
+I know quite a few men suffer as well; take my father-in-law for example, he’s a retired rancher has similar painful thumb issues.
 My journey began over 12 years ago when tingling hands began waking me at night with strange sensations of nerves being pinched off and then what felt like blood rushing back into the bizarre numbness.
 At the same time, I began finding any hand work like gardening, weedeating, appliqué, knitting, or time spent rotary cutting my pieces for quilts was painful for my thumbs.

 Tip#4 Try Grastoning.
 I found this through a chiropractor in Austin and it really seemed to help, as long as I continued to receive the technique.